-R-35.
+R-36.
 Suspension for Nonpayment

 If the AAA administrative fees have not been paid in full, the AAA may so inform the parties in order that one of them may advance the required payment.
 If such payments are not made or advanced, the arbitrator may order the suspension or termination of the proceedings.
 If no arbitrator has been appointed, the AAA may suspend the proceedings.
-The matter shall remain in abeyance until such time as all administrative fees have been paid to the AAA or until such time as there has been an administrative dismissal in pursuant to the Fee Schedule of these rules.
+The matter shall remain in abeyance until such time as all administrative fees have been paid to the AAA or until such time as there has been an administrative dismissal pursuant to the Fee Schedule of these Rules.

-R-36.
+R-37.
 Applications to Court and Exclusion of Liability

 - a.
-No judicial proceeding by a party relating to the subject matter of the arbitration or mediation shall be deemed a waiver of the party's right to arbitrate. - b.
-Neither the AAA nor any arbitrator or mediator in a proceeding under these rules is a necessary or proper party in judicial proceedings relating to the arbitration or mediation. - c.
-Parties to a case proceeding under these rules shall be deemed to have consented that judgment upon the arbitration award may be entered in any federal or state court having jurisdiction thereof. - d.
-Parties to a case proceeding under these rules shall be deemed to have consented that neither the AAA nor any arbitrator or mediator shall be liable to any party in any action for damages or injunctive relief for any act or omission in connection with any arbitration or mediation conducted under these rules. - e.
-Parties to a case proceeding under these rules may not call the arbitrator, the AAA or AAA employees as a witness in litigation or any other proceeding relating to the arbitrator or mediation.
-The arbitrator, the AAA and AAA employees are not competent to testify as witnesses in any such proceeding.
+No judicial proceeding by a party relating to the subject matter of the arbitration shall be deemed a waiver of the party's right to arbitrate. - b.
+Neither the AAA nor any arbitrator in a proceeding under these Rules is a necessary or proper party in any judicial proceeding relating to the arbitration. - c.
+Parties to an arbitration under these Rules shall be deemed to have consented that judgment upon the arbitration award may be entered in any federal or state court having jurisdiction thereof. - d.
+Parties to an arbitration under these Rules shall be deemed to have consented that neither the AAA nor any arbitrator shall be liable to any party in any action for damages, or injunctive or other relief, for any act or omission in connection with any arbitration administered by the AAA under these Rules. - e.
+Parties to an arbitration under these Rules may not call the arbitrator, the AAA, or AAA employees as a witness in litigation or any other proceeding relating to the arbitration.
+The arbitrator, the AAA, and AAA employees are not competent to testify as witnesses in any such proceeding.

-R-37.
+R-38.
 Release of Documents for Judicial Proceedings

-Upon the written request of a party, the AAA shall furnish to the party, at the party's expense, certified copies of any papers in the AAA's possession that may be required in judicial proceedings relating to the arbitration.
+The AAA shall, upon the written request of a party to the arbitration, furnish to the party, at its expense, copies or certified copies of any papers in the AAA's possession that are not determined by the AAA to be privileged or confidential.

-R-38.
+R-39.
 Interpretation and Application of Rules

-The arbitrator shall interpret and apply these rules insofar as they relate to the arbitrator's powers and duties.
-When there is more than one arbitrator and a difference arises among them concerning the meaning or application of these rules, it shall be decided by a majority vote.
+The arbitrator shall interpret and apply these Rules insofar as they relate to the arbitrator's powers and duties.
+When there is more than one arbitrator and a difference arises among them concerning the meaning or application of these Rules, it shall be decided by a majority vote.
 If that is unobtainable, either an arbitrator or a party may refer the question to the AAA for final decision.
-All other rules shall be interpreted and applied by the AAA.
+All other Rules shall be interpreted and applied by the AAA.